 WHY YOU MAY NEED A LAWYER IF YOU HAVE SUFFERED A SERIOUS HEAD OR BRAIN INJURY

-Traumatic brain injuries are complicated, expensive and life altering.
+Traumatic brain injuries are complicated, expensive, and life-altering.
 Rehabilitation can take years in some cases.
-The big insurance companies know this and they can afford to hire aggressive and experienced defense attorneys to defend these claims.
+The big insurance companies know this, and they can afford to hire aggressive and experienced defense attorneys to defend these claims.
 If you aren’t similarly equipped, you may already be at a disadvantage.

 TBI CLAIMS CAN BE EXPENSIVE TO PROSECUTE

-TBI claims can be some of the most expensive claims for the insurance companies to pay because victims of TBI often require lifetime care plans or extensive future medical care.
+TBI claims can be some of the most expensive claims for insurance companies to pay because victims of TBI often require lifetime care plans or extensive future medical care.
 As a result, insurance companies sometimes do everything in their power to minimize their own losses.
 They will often spend large amounts of money to hire medical experts and other liability experts to draw a moat between your claim for injuries and their pocketbook.